mohabzalat22/barcode_laravel_test/README.md

 ## Overview

-The **Barcode App** is a simple and intuitive tool for generating and scanning barcodes.
-The app provides users with the ability to create custom barcodes and decode barcode data in real-time using their camera or uploaded images.
+The **Barcode App** is a simple and intuitive tool for generating.
+The app provides users with the ability to create custom barcode.

 ## Features